 - The likelihood that they will respond positively to a retention incentive offer

 - How much this offer will cost the business in terms of overhead or lost revenue

 According to Gupta, businesses should only reach out to at-risk customers once they have all this information.
 Don’t settle for merely reducing client churn rates – focus on reducing churn and maximizing profits.
 You can read more about how to do this in “Managing Churn to Maximize Profits,” a research paper that Gupta co-authored with Aurélie Lemmens of the Tilburg School of Economics and Management.

 Identify Why Customers Cancel, Then Fix It

 Remember all that math we did earlier to calculate churn rates?
 Well, although you need to know what your churn rate is, you also need to know why customers stop doing business with you.

 A lot of businesses fail at this because it involves asking some uncomfortable questions and admitting that they’re not actually awesome at everything after all.
 However, identifying the most common causes of abandonment – and acting on them to improve things – can be a great way to reduce customer churn rates.

 Make sure you give customers plenty of opportunities to tell you why they’re leaving.
 This could be a (brief) survey, a multiple-choice question, a comment field in a “We’ll miss you!” email – anything.
 Just make sure you can figure out why you’re losing customers, then take steps to tackle the most frequent reasons people are abandoning you.

-Well, that just about wraps it up for today’s post.
-Hopefully you can apply some of these tips to your business.
-Unless you have a churn rate of zero, of course, in which case power to you (your pants appear to be on fire).
+Hopefully you can apply some of these client churn tips to your own business.
+Unless you have a churn rate of zero, of course, in which case more power to you (your pants appear to be on fire).